voschezang/coding-handbook/anthropology/ideology-triangle.md

 ### ☯️ Collectivist Society

 1. The **core** characteristics are attunement and respect.
 Society runs on a type of choreography.
 Implicit expectations and self-discipline, rather than tight control.
 It is build upon foundations of Buddhist and Confuscianist teachings.
 2. **Identity** is rooted in community.
 The ego is far less important than in individualist societies.
+The state, religion and community all overlap.
 3. **Morality** and ethics are balanced deontology (duty), virtue (self-discipline, sincerity) and consequences (harmony, long-term stability).
 Duty depends on relationships and hierarchy.
 Moral duty.
+A history of anti-capitalist sentiment.
+Accumulating wealth is seen as exploitative.
 4. A **good life** consists of living virtuously, in peace.
 The "reward" is social harmony.
 5. Communication is high context.
 Listen first.
 Confuscian humility. *Man zhao sun qian shou yi*.
 Complacency (excess) invites loss, humility invites progress.
 Pride comes before the fall.
 Confuscian humility.
 6. Next to a spiritual foundation, East Asian countries featured ancient imperial bureaucracies.